Taming-the-BEAST/Prior-selection/README.md

 We do not have any prior information on transition-transversion ratio besides the fact that it is a value usually larger than 1 (transitions are more frequent than transversions).
 We therefore set a weakly informative prior for this parameter.
-The default log normal prior perfectly fits to these requirements ([Figure 13](#kappaPrior)).
+The default log normal prior perfectly fits to these requirements and usually does not need to be changed ([Figure 13](#kappaPrior)).

 <figure>
 	<a id="kappaPrior"></a>